 Think about reducing single use plastics and if you regularly buy a drink when you are out and about remember to take your reusable drinks cup with you.
 If you need to buy a cup please take it home with you or back to the office, or even back to the coffee shop so it can be disposed of correctly.

-For more information on plastics and how and where to recycle them, see Plastic Planet.
+For more information on plastics and how and where to recycle them, visit the Plastic Planet website for advice.

 Did you know that it takes nearly 20 times as much energy to make a new aluminium can as it does to make one from recycled aluminium?